Debunking 5 Common Myths About Using Suitcase Wire Feeders on the Jobsite

 Using wire welding processes

-A few persistent myths about suitcase wire feeders may be keeping contractors from switching to more productive wire welding processes — and from reaping the benefits — on construction and fabrication jobsites.
+A few persistent myths about suitcase wire feeders may be keeping contractors from switching to more productive wire welding processes — and from reaping the benefits.

-From poor feeding capability to questions about durability, we’re debunking the most common misconceptions about wire feeders and setting the record straight about feeder quality and performance.
+Let’s debunk the most common misconceptions about wire feeders and set the record straight about feeder quality and performance.

-FACT: Some wire feeders are designed for simplified setup, allowing operators to change the wire and drive roll in a matter of minutes.
-And wire welding processes are generally easy to learn and use compared to traditional processes like stick and TIG — making them an efficient option when training new welders.
-Advanced wire processes such as pulsed MIG and modified short-circuit MIG make it easier for operators to control the weld puddle, and they are more forgiving to variations in part fit-up or changes in contact tip-to-work distance.
+FACT: Some manufacturers design wire feeders for simplified setup, allowing operators to change the wire and drive roll in a matter of minutes.
+And wire welding processes are generally easy to learn and use compared to traditional processes like stick and TIG.
+This makes them an efficient option when training new welders.
+Advanced wire processes such as pulsed MIG and modified short-circuit MIG make it easier for operators to control the weld puddle.
+They are also more forgiving to variations in part fit-up or changes in contact tip-to-work distance.
 This can help less experienced operators complete quality welds more efficiently.

 Myth 2: Wire feeders are always having feeding problems

 FACT: When operators experience wire feeding issues like bird-nesting or burnback, the wire feeder often gets the blame.
 In reality, these problems are typically caused by a different culprit somewhere downstream.
-For example, cranking the drive roll tension too tight can deform the wire and result in wire feeding problems, as can dirty, damaged or improperly installed liners or contact tips.
+For example, cranking the drive roll tension too tight can deform the wire and result in wire feeding problems.
+Or dirty, damaged or improperly installed liners or contact tips can also cause issues.

 Myth 3: Wire feeders aren’t durable enough for field welding

 FACT: The design and construction of suitcase wire feeders have come a long way in recent years.
 Today’s wire feeders provide durability and performance on even the most demanding jobsites.
-For example, Miller SuitCase wire feeders are encased in polypropylene with built-in slide rails that allow the operator to drag the feeder into position by the handle and still protect it from wear.
+For example, Miller SuitCase wire feeders are encased in polypropylene with built-in slide rails.
+Operators can drag the feeder into position by the handle and still protect it from wear.

 Myth 4: Wire feeders can’t be used for advanced wire processes in the field

-FACT: In addition to standard MIG and flux-cored welding, some wire feeders also provide the capability for advanced wire processes such as pulsed MIG and Regulated Metal Deposition (RMD®), a modified short-circuit MIG process.
+FACT: Some wire feeders also provide the capability for advanced wire processes such as pulsed MIG and Regulated Metal Deposition (RMD®), a modified short-circuit MIG process.
 These processes can offer substantial productivity improvements compared to stick and TIG while maintaining high weld quality.
-The RMD process is excellent at bridging the gap in root passes, and operators can create a thicker root pass — often allowing them to omit the hot pass when switching from a TIG to RMD root.
+The RMD process is excellent at bridging the gap in root passes, and operators can create a thicker root pass.
+This often allows them to omit the hot pass when switching from a TIG to RMD root.

 Myth 5: Voltage and wire feed speed adjustments are time-consuming and difficult

 The technology in suitcase wire feeders has improved significantly since their introduction.
 Today’s wire feeders offer simplified setup, smooth and predictable wire feeding, and durability for demanding jobsites.
-A versatile wire feeder delivers the capabilities for a range of wire processes in the field — allowing you to save time and get jobs done more efficiently.
+A versatile wire feeder delivers the capabilities for a range of wire processes in the field — saving you time.

-Learn more about how your operation can improve productivity and save money with wire processes and suitcase wire feeders in field welding.
+Learn more about how your operation can improve productivity with wire processes and suitcase wire feeders.